What is Naturopathy and How Can It Help Me?

 Treat the cause.
 Focus on the causes of a disease or condition, rather than its symptoms.

 Clinical nutrition is the study of the relationship between what we eat and how our body works.
 It is the science of how food is utilised, absorbed, digested, transported, stored and eliminated by the body.
 Its focus is on how dysfunction and illness is affected by nutritional deficiencies.

 Western Herbal Medicine is the oldest form of medicine and it has been practiced for thousands of years across many cultures.
 Today our scientific understanding of the active constituents in plants forms the basis of how we prescribe herbs and why.
 Herbalist may blend individually formulated herbal remedies to prevent to treat various illnesses.
 Herbal medicines are prescribed in tablet, capsule or liquid forms.

 Functional testing is available including in-depth testing of hormone and neurotransmitter balance, gut health, allergies and intolerances, cardiovascular assessments and many more.

-Your initial consultation will last for one hour.
+Your initial consultation will last for 90 minutes.
 During the first consultation, we’ll spend time discussing your full case history, current health concerns, testing and pathology and basic/symptomatic treatment.